 - Restart the system while a browser has a definite number of sessions open and check whether the browser is able to recover all of them or not

-Recovery testing is a type of non- functional testing.
+In Software Engineering, Recoverability Testing is a type of Non- Functional Testing.
 (Non- functional testing refers to aspects of the software that may not be related to a specific function or user action such as scalability or security.)

 The time taken to recover depends upon: